micmejia/bible-dump/NKJV/Isaiah/Isa 44.md

 The craftsman stretches out _his_ rule, He marks one out with chalk; He fashions it with a plane, He marks it out with the compass, And makes it like the figure of a man, According to the beauty of a man, that it may remain in the house.

 ###### 14
-He cuts down cedars for himself, And takes the cypress and the oak; He [^a]secures _it_ for himself among the trees of the forest.
+He cuts down cedars for himself, And takes the cypress and the oak; He secures _it_ for himself among the trees of the forest.
 He plants a pine, and the rain nourishes _it._

 ###### 15
 Then it shall be for a man to burn, For he will take some of it and warm himself; Yes, he kindles _it_ and bakes bread; Indeed he makes a god and worships _it;_ He makes it a carved image, and falls down to it.